Have you been awarded money or property as a result of a lawsuit or legal settlement? There may be some tax issues you need to know about.

 Taxes on Personal Injury Awards

 If you sue someone for causing you personal physical injury or physical sickness, any damages or settlement you receive to compensate you for your medical expenses, lost wages, and pain, suffering, and emotional distress is not included in income.
-The money you receive isn’t taxed.
-It doesn’t matter if you’re paid with a lump sum or installments.
-However, you’ll pay tax on punitive damages from a personal injury lawsuit.
+The money you receive isn't taxed.
+It doesn't matter if you're paid with a lump sum or in installments.

 Non-Personal Injury Lawsuits

-- Back pay and damages for emotional distress for claims in Title VII cases (these are discrimination claims against employers).
+- back pay and damages for emotional distress for claims in Title VII cases (these are discrimination claims against employers).

 Damages for Emotional Distress

 Tax treatment of awards compensating for emotional distress depends on the case.
-Emotional distress itself isn’t a physical injury or physical sickness.
-However, damages you receive for emotional distress for such an injury or sickness are treated as received for the physical injury or sickness.
-The result is that these damages aren’t income and aren’t taxable.
+Emotional distress itself isn't a physical injury or physical sickness.
+However, damages you receive for emotional distress caused by physical injury or sickness are tax free.
+For example, damages for emotional distress arising from physical injuries received in a car accident are tax free.

 Questions for Your Attorney